Cisco Unveils Industry's First Predictive Services Powered by AI

 - Reduce complexity and cost through automation, orchestration, and technical expertise.

-- Accelerate business agility and transformation through advanced analytics and machine learning capabilities to deliver critical insights that prioritize infrastructure and application recommendations.
+- Accelerate business agility and transformation through advanced analytics and machine learning capabilities to deliver critical insights that prioritized infrastructure and application recommendations.

 - Reduce risk with automated compliance and remediation services, coupled with a robust security portfolio including incident response for threat protection.

-These new Business Critical Services seek to help reduce downtime by 74 percent, resolve issues 41 percent faster and reduce operational costs by 21 percent according to the Cisco Optimization Services Executive Summary.
+These new Business Critical Services seek to help reduce downtime by 74 percent, resolve issues 41 percent faster and reduce operational costs by 21 percent.

 Cisco High-value Services: